cliffcrosland/writing/README.md

 work.

 ## Todos
-- Create a GRPC server that supports writing operations.
+- Create an Actix Web server that communicates via protobuf requests and responses.
 - Create the frontend project.
 Decide whether to focus on performance with Mikado or play it safe with React.
 - Choose a good name.